appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 **THIRD-PARTY CONNECTION MANAGEMENT PERMISSIONS**

-Connect to or disconnect from third-party service providers such as Slack, Jira
+Connect to or disconnect from third-party service providers such as Slack, Microsoft Teams.

 **ENTERPRISE STORE PERMISSIONS**